xuechengwei/Sublime-Text-3/Packages/FileHeader/README.rst

                 Can't be set custom.

+            - file_path

+                The absolute path of the current file.

+                FileHeader will update it automatically when you change it.

+                Can't be set custom.

             - file_name

+                The name of current file with extension.

+                FileHeader will update it automatically when you change it.

+                Can't be set custom.

+            - file_name_without_extension

-                The name of current file.
+                The name of current file without extension.

-                FileHeader will update it automatically when you open it.
+                FileHeader will update it automatically when you change it.

+                Can't be set custom.

+            - project_name

+                The project name.

+                Note: `project_name` only works in ST3.

                 Can't be set custom.
             */